 We study the problem of modeling one or more agents given given traces of their behavior.
 In particular, we assume that we observe a collection of trajectories (state-action sequences) produced by agents $\pi^ : s \mapsto a$ acting in a Markov decision process to maximize some reward function $R^(\tau)$.
 Even when $R^(\tau)$ is known to agents, inferring optimal actions is often intractable, so agents in the real world will in general approximate optimal behavior subject to some (unknown) computational constraints (which may differ from agent to agent).
 From this data, we seek to infer agent models π defined in terms of (1) estimates R of reward function R^ (known to agents but not modelers), and (2) descriptions of the computational limitations that govern agents' choice of actions.
 In other words, we seek to model both what agents wish to do and what agents will actually do in any given state.
-Fig. 1 shows an example: the three trajectories depicted there cannot be generated by the optimal policy for any cost function, but can be explained by model that is only look ahead to a limited number of positions in the maze.
+Fig. 1 shows a conceptual example: assuming the agent receives a different reward for reaching each of the two goals, the three trajectories depicted there cannot be generated by the optimal policy for any reward function, but can be explained by model that can only look ahead to a limited number of positions in the maze.

-Throuhgout this paper, we will model agent actions as arising from an approximate inference procedure $\pi(a \mid s; R, \beta)$ that takes as input a reward function and a computational budget β ; we may then model the agent by inferring values of R and β given the actually executed trajectories τ_i .
+Throughout this paper, we will model agent actions as arising from an approximate inference procedure $\pi(a \mid s; R, \beta)$ that takes as input a reward function and a computational budget β .
+We model agents by inferring values of R and β given the executed trajectories τ_i .

-The ability to infer goals from suboptimal (and even completely unsuccessful) plans is a key human skill, present in children as young as 18 months [24].
+The ability to infer goals from suboptimal (and even completely unsuccessful) plans is a key human skill, present in children as young as 18 months (Meltzoff, 1995).
 Computational models of bounded rationality thus have a long history in artificial intelligence, cognitive science, and behavioral economics.
 But what does this suboptimality look like in practice, and how should we model and infer the inference budget β simply from observations of behavior?